andrewfstratton/quando/docs/creating_new_blocks.md

 # Adding new blocks to the editor

 Inventor blocks can be saved and loaded as usual.
 You can also view the Code and copy and paste the generated code into VS Code.
-New blocks are held in the blocks directory, e.g. media blocks are held in blocks/11_media, where the number prefix is used to order the block menus in the editor.
-Similarily, the block filenames are in the form 99_name.htm, e.g. 10_alert.htm orders the alert block (currently) at the top of the blocks in the Advanced menu.  **N.B.
-The filename, with the menu name, is used as a unique identifier for loading/saving blocks, e.g. 'advanced_alert' must be unique.**  The number prefixes can safely be changed for reordering.
+New blocks are held in the blocks directory as a `.htm` file, e.g. media blocks are held in `1500_media.htm`, where the number prefix is used to order the block menus in the editor.
+The blocks are then held in order inside the `.htm` file.
+Each block contains a `data-quando-block-type` that is a unique identifier across all existing blocks (not just the menu), e.g. `data-quando-block-type="display-when-display"` where display-when-display must be unique within Quando, i.e. unique across all the `.htm` files in the blocks directory.
+The order of blocks with `.htm` files and the number prefix for the `.htm` files can safely be changed for reordering.

 Currently, to add a new block to the editor:

 1. Use `Code` to show the generated code
 2. Click in the text box, select all and copy
-3. In VS Code (or other), in the blocks directory, choose the menu name - this should match the block 'class', e.g. 17_advanced
+3. In VS Code (or other), in the blocks directory, choose the menu filename, e.g. `4500_advanced.htm`, edit this and paste in the code where you want it to appear in the menu.
-4. Right click and create a new filename.
-The 2 digit prefix is used for ordering within the menu, e.g. 20, then put an underscore, then the unique (in the menu) name with underscore separators, followed by .htm, e.g. 22_leap_updown.htm
-5. Paste in the code copied from the previous step
-6. You can reformat (this will be easier to read)
+6. You should reformat (this will be easier to read)
-7. The generated javascript may need line breaks removing
+7. The generated javascript usually needs line breaks removing
 8. Save, then reload the editor and the block should appear

 **N.B.
 Any errors in the generated html (e.g. when editing by hand) are likely to make the editor fail - check the browser console if you think this has happened.**